 Microsoft Session Directory / Connection Broker

-Session Directory (Windows 2003) / Connection Broker (Windows 2008 R2) provides functionality that allows a group of terminal servers to coordinate the reconnection of disconnected sessions.
+Connection Broker provides functionality that allows a group of Terminal Servers to coordinate the reconnection of disconnected sessions.
 All sessions are stored as records in a central database.
-This database is updated and queried by the terminal servers whenever users log on, log off, or disconnect their session while leaving their applications active.
+This database is updated and queried by the Terminal Servers whenever users log on, log off, or disconnect their session while leaving their applications active.

-The load balancer is able to interact with Session Directory / Connection Broker by enabling Routing Token Redirection mode.
-This mode allows the reconnection of disconnected sessions by utilizing a routing token to enable the load balancer to re-connect the client to the correct terminal server.
+The load balancer is able to interact with Connection Broker by enabling Routing Token Redirection mode.
+This mode allows the reconnection of disconnected sessions by utilizing a routing token to enable the load balancer to re-connect the client to the correct Server.